thibaultfriedrich-backup/git-project/README.md

 In order to use **git-project**, follow these steps:

+### Define your project in the repository

 On your repository:

 1. create a .gitprc config file in the repository you can to checkout
 2. define your project in the .gitprc file (see [example](https://github.com/thibaultfriedrich/git-project-example/blob/master/.gitprc))

-### As a CLI
+> The syntax of the config file is YAML.

+### Checkout the projects you want

-Where you want to checkout only a sub part of the repository:
+Then to checkout only targeted projects in a empty directory:

+#### As a CLI

 1. `npm install -g git-project` to install **git-project** on your computer
 2. use command `gitp init [<ref>] <url>` to define the repository to pull